cybertrop/Theoretical-or-Practice-Scripts/README.md

 # Practice Scripts
-# Language Arbitrary
+Language Arbitrary

-A collection of randomy python scripts I've used for training/practice purposes
+A collection of random  scripts I've used for training/practice purposes